forthmedia/donate/README.md

 An Angular 1.0 donation form with SASS and Gulpfile.

 The APP/JS folder contains an Angular custom directive implementing Angular cookies.
-These is also some SASS.
+There is also some SASS.

 The GULPFILE in the root converts and minifies SASS to CSS.
-JavaScript files from various folders are concatenated and minified to a single distribution.
+JavaScript files are concatenated and minified to a single distribution.

 Try the form here http://forth-media.com/git/donate/